 If you are a beneficial owner of Mylan ordinary shares and hold your shares in street name, your broker, bank, trust company or other nominee cannot vote your shares on non-routine matters without instructions from you.
-Each of the Proposals, other than adoption of the Dutch statutory annual accounts for fiscal year 2016, the ratification of the selection of Deloitte as Mylan's independent registered public accounting firm for fiscal year 2017, and the instruction to Deloitte Accountants B.V. for the audit of the Company's Dutch statutory annual accounts for fiscal year 2017 (each of which is considered a routine matter), is considered a nonroutine matter.
+Each of the Proposals is considered a nonroutine matter, other than adoption of the Dutch statutory annual accounts for fiscal year 2016, the ratification of the selection of Deloitte as Mylan's independent registered public accounting firm for fiscal year 2017, the instruction to Deloitte Accountants B.V. for the audit of the Company's Dutch statutory annual accounts for fiscal year 2017, and authorization of the Mylan Board to acquire ordinary shares and preferred shares in the capital of the Company (each of which is considered a routine matter).
 You should instruct your broker, bank, trust company or other nominee as to how to vote your Mylan ordinary shares, following the directions from your broker, bank, trust company or other nominee provided to you.
 Please check the voting form used by your broker, bank, trust company or other nominee.
 If you do not give instructions to your broker, bank, trust company or other nominee, the broker, bank, trust company or other nominee will nevertheless be entitled to vote your ordinary shares in its discretion on routine matters and may give or authorize the giving of a proxy to vote the ordinary shares in its discretion on such matters.
 In such an instance, your shares will be counted for purposes of determining the presence of a quorum with respect to such Proposal.
 If you do not provide your broker, bank, trust company or other nominee with instructions and your broker, bank, trust company or other nominee submits an unvoted proxy with respect to a Proposal (either because it is non-routine or such broker, bank, trust company or other nominee does not give its discretion with respect to a routine Proposal), your shares will not be counted for purposes of determining the presence of a quorum with respect to that Proposal.